Shapeaca/StartUp_CS260/notes.md

     - - Don't need to import
     - It injects itself into the javascript
     - - AS LONG AS you have a function called test();

+## Class 3/25/24
+    Security and common mistakes

+    LOG YOUR DATA - Do it correctly
+    - Write logs for everything (every request) that happens
+    - Make your logs immutable (unchangable)